Credit Bureaus 101

 Before opening new credit cards, you should figure out which credit bureau each bank pulls.
 This may vary by state.
 Sign up for an account with Credit Karma for free access to your TransUnion and Equifax credit reports.
 Also make a free account with Experian.
 This will provide a full picture of which credit bureau is pulled from each bank.

 Forming a Credit Card Application Strategy

 For me, most banks pull Experian.
 This leaves my Equifax and TransUnion reports relatively inquiry free.
 Here’s where the strategy comes into play.
 If I know that I might get denied by a bank like Citi who also pulls Experian then I can start applying for credit cards at banks that pull one of the other two.
 For example, Barclays tends to pull TransUnion.
 They’re known for being sensitive to a lot of recent inquiries.
 While I may have opened a lot of credit cards recently, my list of inquiries on TransUnion remains short.
 This may increase my likelihood of being approved by Barclays.
+Another example of this is applying for business cards through Bank of America.
+While Bank of America pulls Experian for personal cards, they pull Equifax when I apply for a business card.
+They are the only bank that has pulled Equifax for me, so it’s easy to keep this report clean.
 Timing is also important with applications since some recently opened credit cards may not show up on your report immediately.